808BITT/forged_heroes/web_app/IDEAS.md

 - Implement versioning for the API to allow for future changes without breaking existing clients
 - Add detailed logging for API requests and responses for debugging and monitoring purposes
 - Implement caching for frequently accessed data to improve performance
-- Add support for Swagger/OpenAPI to generate API documentation automatically

 ### Security Enhancements